Council of Europe

 EURORDIS represents 695 patient organisations in 63 countries providing a voice to the approximately 30 million people living with rare diseases in Europe alone.

-In January 2016 a MEMORANDUM OF UNDERSTANDING was signed between the European Organisation for Rare Diseases (EURORDIS) and the International Federation of Social Workers Europe (IFSW Europe).
-You can find it here.
+In January 2016 a Memorandum Of Understanding (PDF) was signed between the European Organisation for Rare Diseases (EURORDIS) and the International Federation of Social Workers Europe (IFSW Europe).